ctu-mrs/ctu-mrs.github.io/docs/50-features/59-inter-uav-collision-avoidance/index.md

 In simulation, all topics are available for all UAVs by default, so NimbRo is not required, but the UAV names list still has to be provided in the `network_config.yaml`.

 The `/etc/hosts` file should be set up by default, unless you are using some custom-made UAV with special names.
-Check that the IP addresses and the corresponding hostnames of all UAVs are present in the file.
+Check that the IP addresses and the corresponding host names of all UAVs are present in the file.

 ## Things to double-check for collision avoidance